-Elisabeth serves on the Board of Directors of the Peace Research Endowment and as Coordinator of the International Scientific Committee of the Observatorio de Restitución y la Regulación de Derechos de Propiedad Agraria [The Observatory of Restitution and Regulation of Agrarian Property Rights], and other policy related organizations.
-She also serves on the Editorial Board of the Contentious Politics series of the Cambridge University Press.
+Elisabeth serves as Coordinator of the International Scientific Committee of the Observatorio de Restitución y la Regulación de Derechos de Propiedad Agraria [The Observatory of Restitution and Regulation of Agrarian Property Rights].
+She also serves on the Editorial Boards of World Politics and the Contentious Politics series of the Cambridge University Press.

 Elisabeth was named a fellow of the American Academy of Arts and Sciences in 2010.
 She has carried out field research in Colombia, South Africa, Sri Lanka, El Salvador, Peru, and Israel/Palestine.
 At Yale she teaches courses on comparative politics, political violence, collective action, agrarian studies, and qualitative research methods.
 She received the Graduate Mentor Award for the Social Sciences in May 2013.

 - M.A.: Latin American Studies, University of California at Berkeley, 1988

 - MA in Physics, University of California at Berkeley, 1984

 - B.A.: Philosophy and Mathematics, University of Oxford, 1981; Physics, Cornell University, 1979